 Monday – Thursday: 10am – 10pm

 Sunday: 12pm – 10pm

-Use a class guide to find books, databases, internet resources, streaming media, and citation guides that your professor has recommended for use in your class.
+Use a course guide to find books, databases, internet resources, streaming media, and citation guides that your professor has recommended for use in your class.

-If you do not find the class guide you are looking for, ask a reference librarian for help.
+If you do not find the course guide you are looking for, ask a reference librarian for help.